R\'enyi entropy of single-character CFTs on the torus: Introduction

+where $j(\tau)$ is the Klein-$j$ invariant.
 The case $k=2$ contains two CFTs, $\rm SO(32)_1$ and $\rm E_{8,1} \otimes \rm E_{8,1}$, which are the two worldsheet CFTs for the heterotic string \cite{Gross:1984dd}.
 The partition function for both CFTs is given by $Z(\tau,\bar \tau) = \left|j(\tau)^{\frac23}\right|^2$.
+One should note that in addition, one needs the ghost fields on the worldsheet to cancel the central charge and therefore the conformal anomaly.
 Schellekens finds a set of 71 (candidate) CFTs at $k=3$, or $c=24$ \cite{Schellekens:1992db}.
 These CFTs have unit eigenvalue under the modular $\mc T$ transformation, which allows these CFTs to be chiral, which some authors take as another condition for a CFT to be meromorphic.
-In this paper, we will consider all single--character CFTs as meromorphic as a convention of nomenclature.
+In this paper, we will consider all single-character CFTs as meromorphic as a convention of nomenclature.
 In general, the partition function of a meromorphic CFT is \cite{Mathur:1988na}

 where $w_\rho= \{0,\frac13,\frac23\}$, $w_i = \{0,\frac12\}$, $w_\tau \in \mathbb Z$, and $P_{w_\tau}$ is a polynomial of degree $w_\tau$.